nicolezhao16/nicolezhao16/README.md

 My name is Nicole Zhao :)

-I am a sophomore studying CBE,
+I am a sophomore studying CBE

-current interests are headphones and classical music,
+Current interests are headphones and classical music

-I have an obsession with all four of Chopin's Ballades (don't make me pick a favorite),
+I have an obsession with all four of Chopin's Ballades (don't make me pick a favorite)

-hobbies include reading, playing and watching basketball, drinking tea
+Hobbies include reading, playing and watching basketball, drinking tea